Aaron Zhao

 Research

-My research sits at the intersection of hardware, algorithms, and security in machine learning.
-On the efficient AI side, I work on algorithmic designs — quantization, pruning, architecture search — as well as building AI accelerators.
-Our open-source framework MASE enables cross-stack ML acceleration research, and PLENA is our AI inference accelerator system.
-On the AI security side, I study adversarial robustness, architectural backdoors, and model collapse in recursively trained systems (published in Nature).
+On the efficient AI side, I work on algorithmic designs spanning quantization, pruning, and neural architecture search, as well as building hardware accelerators.
+Our open-source framework MASE enables cross-stack ML acceleration research; PLENA is the first fully open AI accelerator system, covering full RTL, simulator, and compilers.
+On the AI security side, I study adversarial robustness, architectural backdoors, and model collapse in recursively trained systems.

 Awards